Cairi-S/tom-poulson/README.md

 - The images and videos used on the *Ensembles/Projects* page will be of the musician performing with that specific Group.
 - The image on the *Contact page* will feature the musician smiling and looking to camera, to convey that he is approachable.

-~~- The images used on the *Calendar page* will be action shots of the musician in concert.~~ ~~- The *Teaching page* will feature an action shot of the musician with a Student.
-The contact page will feature a shot of the musician smiling/engaging with others.~~

 ### WIREFRAMES ###
 Link to Wireframes for